Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 The last de jure High King of the Ñoldorin Elves who fought (and died) alongside the Dúnedain High King Elendil during the War of the Last Alliance.

 - Adaptational Wimp: In the book, it's him and Elendil who destroy Sauron in his mortal form at the cost of their lives, with Isildur cutting the ring afterwards.
 In the film, he is only seen looking at Sauron in fear before Elendil charges alone.
+According to his actor, his book death scene was planned, and Elendil's horrified look was at seeing this happen.

 - Badass Cape: Wears a flowing blue one during the battle.